Physical Medicine & Rehabilitation Residency

 - Pediatric Rehabilitation at Joe DiMaggio Children’s Hospital

-Residents will have a robust outpatient component in their residency program comprised of rotations in:
+Residents will have a robust and comprehensive outpatient component in their residency program which includes:

 20 days of paid time off available each year.

-The following are examples of conferences and workshops that will be offered through Memorial Healthcare System.
+The following are examples of conferences and workshops that will be offered through the Memorial PM&R Residency Program.

 Resident Didactic Curriculum

 The didactic series is about 12 months and provides at least four hours of protected resident educational hours per week.
 These didactic sessions are provided and supervised by PM&R faculty, residents, and allied health professionals.
 Most of our curriculum is delivered using small group discussions and team based learning.
 However COVID-19 has forced us to increase our virtual offerings for didactic sessions allowing residents and students to participate in didactics from anywhere.

 Memorial Healthcare System a system wide research curriculum that provides education to all resident specialties.
 We have dedicated research faculty available for support and assistance to residents with original or ongoing research.

 Memorial Healthcare System's Graduate Medical Education Department provides a wide educational series created and led by our DIO, Saima Chaudhry, MD.
 This is an interactive, resident led (attending supervised) program to promote EBM and life-long learning.

 Sports Medicine Journal Club

 The orthopedic sports medicine team, holds a bimonthly educational program with approximately 100 participants throughout the system.
 Each session is led by an orthopedic sports medicine surgeon, PM&R resident, and an allied health professional (physical therapist, athletic trainer, etc.).